sophie-aubert/floodit/ARCHIDEP.md

 Vim.

 > :gem: If you are using nano, the filename you are asked to confirm will be
-> `/etc/sudoers.d/minesweeper.tmp` instead of `/etc/sudoers.d/minesweeper`.
-This
+> `/etc/sudoers.d/floodit.tmp` instead of `/etc/sudoers.d/floodit`.
+This is
-> is normal, because `visudo` uses a temporary file to validate your changes
+> normal, because `visudo` uses a temporary file to validate your changes before
-> before saving the actual file.
+> saving the actual file.
 You may confirm without changes.

-You can test that it works by first switching to the `minesweeper` user with `sudo su - minesweeper` and then running `sudo systemctl status minesweeper`.
+You can test that it works by first switching to the `floodit` user with `sudo su - floodit` and then running `sudo systemctl status floodit`.
 It should run the command without asking you for any password (only for the specific commands listed in the file your created).

 ### :exclamation: Test the automated deployment